ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding

-Their KV caches are directly concatenated for future iterations, a valid approximation as the lack of inter-slot conditioning during parallel generation has minimal impact on final performance (see \S\ref{ablation_kv}).
-The plan-and-infill cycle continues until all slots are filled, at which point the final response is constructed by restoring the original slot order.
-The decoding process is formalized in Appendix~\ref{app: Inference form} and illustrated in Figure~\ref{fig:refusion} (left).
+Their KV caches are directly concatenated for future iterations.
+This serves as a valid approximation, as the lack of inter-slot conditioning during parallel generation has minimal impact on performance (see \S\ref{ablation_kv}).

+The select-and-infill cycle continues until all slots are completed, after which the response is constructed by restoring the original slot order.
+This process is formalized in Appendix~\ref{app: Inference form} and illustrated in Figure~\ref{fig:refusion} (left).
 For further clarity, a step-by-step visualization is provided in Appendix~\ref{visualization_case}.